graduateclimateconference/graduateclimateconference.github.io/logistics.md

 The best way to get to MIT from the airport is to catch the free Silver Line bus from outside the lower level (baggage claim) of each terminal.
 This bus provides a free transfer into the subway system at South Station, from which point you can catch the Red Line to Kendall/MIT (look for the Inbound train in the direction of Alewife, exit four stops later).
 Plan at least an hour to get from Boston Logan Airport to MIT’s campus on the silver and red lines.

 <h4> How to get from the South Station bus/train terminals to MIT using the T: </h4>
 Those arriving via train or bus will have to purchase a farecard (<3$) to board the Red Line subway at South Station (look for the Inbound train in the direction of Alewife).
 Get off four stops later at the Kendall/MIT station.
-Budget half an hour to get from South Station to MIT’s campus.
+Budget half an hour to get from South Station to MIT’s campus.-->

 <!-- <style>